jfalcou/eve/doc/manual/functions/arithmetic/fnma.rst

     - no "intermediate" overflow

-    ``fnma`` provides this for all integral types and also each time it is reasonable in terms of performance for floating ones (i.e. if the system has the hard wired capability).
+    Our ``fnma`` provides this for all integral types and also each time it is reasonable in terms of performance for floating ones (i.e. if the system has the hard wired capability).